-Did you notice how quiet life got at the beginning of pandemic?
-As we all sequestered indoors, traffic decreased—even disappeared in some areas, the din of human voices didn’t mix and mingle with the air waves, and even mass transit met a lull for a short time.
+Did you notice how quiet life got at the beginning of the 2020?
+As we all sequestered indoors, traffic decreased—even disappeared in some areas, the din of human voices didn’t mix and mingle with the airwaves, and even mass transit met a lull for a short time.

 But life goes on, and humans find ways to maintain and continue.
-With the world slowly opening up and/or figuring out how to function in this new normal, noise levels are increasing, as well.
+When the world re-opened noise levels went back up to normal.

-Whether you’ve stayed put since the pandemic began, whether you made a move, or whether you’re thinking about making a move now, knowing where to find peace and quiet is important for quality of life.
+Whether you’ve stayed put since then, whether you made a move, or whether you’re thinking about making a move now, knowing where to find peace and quiet is important for quality of life.

-We took a recent look at noise complaints and found some of the quietest (and loudest) neighborhoods in the Portland metro area.
+We took a recent look at noise complaints and found some of the quietest (and loudest) neighborhoods in the Portland, Oregon metro area.

 Neighborhood Noise Pollution, A Threat to Your Health